friends-of-presta/security-advisories/_posts/2023-03-09-dpdfrance.md

 ```

 ## Other recommandations

+**WARNING** Be aware that the version 6.1.3 come with a new sensible problem so you must stay in alert to apply without delay future versions.

 * It’s recommended to upgrade the module beyond 6.1.3.
 * For PrestaShop 1.6, you need to apply the patch manually.